Ashina tribe: Physical appearance

 This hypothesis was not supported by general consensus.
 DNA studies on early members of the Ashina family revealed that they were exclusively East Asian.
 Muqan Qaghan, the third qaghan of the First Turkic Khaganate, was described by Chinese authors as having an unusual appearance.
 He had eyes like "colored glazes", he had a very red complexion, and his face was over a foot wide.
-Traits evocative of Northeast or East Asian physiognomy.

 Genetics

 Empress Ashina (551–582), an early royal Ashina member and immediate descendant of the founding Göktürk khagans, belonged genetically to the Ancient Northeast Asians (ANA, yellow area), supporting the Northeast Asian origin of the Ashina tribe and the Gökturks.

 In 2023 the first genetic analysis on an early royal Ashina member (Empress Ashina, the daughter of Muqan Qaghan) found nearly exclusively Northeast Asian ancestry (97.7%) next to a minor West-Eurasian component (2.3%).
 The West-Eurasian component corresponded to a single mixture event dating to around 1566 ± 396 years before Ashina's lifetime (dating to c.
 1000 BC).

 It was determined that Empress Ashina belonged to the North-East Asian mtDNA haplogroup F1d.
 The Ashina individual was found to be genetically closer to East Asians than modern Central Asian Turkic groups.
-However, East Asian Turkic groups such as Yakuts, Tuvans and Salar showed genetic genetic affinity with Ashina.
+However, East Asian Turkic groups such as Dolgan, Salar, Tuvan, Yakut, Chuvash Altaian, Altaian-Chelkan, Khakass, Kazakh-China, Kyrgyz-China showed genetic affinity with Ashina.
 The Ashina individual was genetically closest to post-Iron Age Tungusic and Mongolic Steppe pastoralists, supporting the near-exclusively Northeast Asian origin of the Ashina tribe and early Turkic populations.

 The ancient Türkic royal family of the Göktürks was found to share genetic affinities to post-Iron Age Tungusic and Mongolic pastoralists, while having heterogeneous relationships towards various later Turkic-speaking groups, suggesting genetic heterogeneity and multiple sources of origin for the later populations of the Turkic empire.
 This shows that the Ashina lineage had a dominating contribution on Mongolic and Tungusic speakers but limited contribution on Turkic-speaking populations.
 According to the authors of the 2023 study, these findings "once again validates a cultural diffusion model over a demic diffusion model for the spread of Turkic languages" and refutes "the western Eurasian origin and multiple origin hypotheses" in favor of an East Asian origin for the royal Ashina family.